digipolisantwerp/starter-kit_app_nodejs/backend/README.md

 ### Enviroment files (only for local & test purposes)

 The enviroment can be set from env files for running the app locally & running the test suite.
-For production The enviroment should be set trough configuration of the server where the app runs.
-For Digipois this is AppConfig.
+For production The enviroment should be set through configuration of the server where the app runs.
+For Digipolis this is AppConfig.
 The env files will be overwritten by existing env.

 - **local enviroment**: [backend/environment/local.env ](https://github.com/digipolisantwerp/starter-kit_app_nodejs/blob/master/backend/environment/local.env)
 - **test eviroment**: [backend/environment/test.env ](https://github.com/digipolisantwerp/starter-kit_app_nodejs/blob/master/backend/environment/test.env)